foxler2010/jump-the-volcano-3d/README.md

-Please check https://github.com/foxler2010/jump-the-volcano/commit/499a15971b4fc8a5afa59f3d62ddb60b7a32579d for the latest mega-update redoing the inventory system!!
+**NOTE: Please check https://github.com/foxler2010/jump-the-volcano/commit/499a15971b4fc8a5afa59f3d62ddb60b7a32579d for the latest mega-update redoing the inventory system!!**

 # Jump The Volcano